 What is counselling?

-Counselling is a confidential and supportive service that gives you an opportunity to talk through your concerns with an objective listener who is able to put themselves ‘in your shoes’ whilst also looking at the bigger picture in your life.
-A counsellor will listen attentively, will not judge and will respond in a way that facilitates your own ability to cope with life’s challenges, whether they are problems with work, relationships, mental health or deep-seated problems arising from traumatic experiences.
+Counselling is a confidential and supportive service that gives you an opportunity to talk through your concerns with an objective listener.
+Someone who is able to put themselves ‘in your shoes’ whilst also considering the bigger picture in your life.
+A counsellor will listen attentively and respond in a way that facilitates your own ability to cope with life’s challenges, whether they are problems with work, relationships, family or deep-seated problems arising from traumatic experiences.
 It looks at how we communicate with each other, perhaps enabling us to be assertive without being aggressive for example, or helping us to feel less a victim of circumstance and more in control of our lives.
-By getting to know ourselves we can understand our feelings and motives better, be more accepting of ourselves and this in turn can help reduce anxiety and ease depression.
+By getting to know ourselves we can understand our feelings and motivations better, be more accepting of ourselves and this in turn can help reduce anxiety and ease depression.
 A counsellor will rarely give advice, since our aim is to help you develop your own resources (resources you often don’t realise you have) to enable you to approach your life and problems from a new perspective.

 What to expect and is it right for me?

-After making contact we will get an idea of what has brought you to counselling and whether it is the best option for you.
-If you wish to continue, then I will take some details and do a brief assessment before we make an agreement around things like confidentiality and cancellations.
-You might wish to set some goals or just see what emerges as we work together but it can help to have some idea of what you want from it.
-Sessions are for 50 minutes and are usually at the same time each week for however many you may need, this could be anything from 1 or 2 sessions to several months, occasionally longer, depending on the complexity of your needs.
-Or we can contract for a specific number, I would suggest 6 if you’re unsure, then evaluate your progress as we go along.
+After making contact and establishing what has brought you to counselling, we can look at your options.
+If we agree to start working together, then I will take some details, complete an assessment and we agree on terms of working, e.g. confidentiality and cancellations.
+You might wish to set some goals or just see what emerges as we work together, but it can help to have some idea of what you want from it.
+Sessions are for 50 minutes and are usually at the same time each week for however many you may need.
+This could be anything from 1 or 2 sessions to a number of years.
+This is dependent on your particular needs, the depth of work you are hoping to achieve and so on.
+We can also contract for a specific number of sessions, I would suggest 6 if you’re unsure, then evaluate your progress as we go along.

 Foundation Degree in Counselling, Middlesex University

-Level 5 Diploma in Person-Centred Counselling, College of North East London
+Level 5 BACP Accredited Diploma in Counselling, College of North East London (BACP-accredited)

 Registered Nurse Royal London Hospital